Bypass surgery is the most common type of heart surgery with more than 500,000 procedures performed each year in the United States.

 Life After Bypass

-After bypass surgery, you should limit the fat and cholesterol in your diet.
-Your doctor may recommend walking or swimming to get your strength back.
-Your doctor may also recommend that you join a cardiac rehabilitation program.
-These programs can help you make lifestyle changes such as starting a new diet and exercise program, quitting smoking, and learning to better deal with stress.
+After bypass surgery, your doctor will recommend that you join a cardiac rehabilitation program.
+These programs help you make lifestyle changes such as modifying your diet, exercising to get your strength back, quitting smoking, maintaining a healthy weight, and learning to deal with stress.

-Because bypass surgery does not cure the underlying heart disease (atherosclerosis), medicines will be an important part of your treatment after the surgery.
+Because bypass surgery does not cure the underlying heart disease (atherosclerosis or coronary artery disease), medicines will be an important part of your treatment after the surgery.
 You will most likely need to take a statin or other cholesterol-lowering medicines and begin antiplatelet therapy.

 If you have an office job, you can usually go back to work in 4 to 6 weeks.
 Those who have more physically demanding jobs may need to wait longer.
 In some extreme cases, you may need to find a job that is not as physically demanding.
 Twenty to 30% of bypass patients will need a second procedure within 10 years.